Uploaded image for project: 'JDK'

 $8 ==> true

-Safe construction
+Safe construction for value classes

 During the early construction phase, larval object leakage is impossible: the constructor may set the fields of the larval object, but may not invoke instance methods or otherwise make use of this.
-Fields that are initialized in the early phase are set before they can ever be read, even if a superclass leaks the larval object.
+Fields that are initialized in the early construction phase are therefore set before they can ever be read, even if a superclass leaks the larval object.
 Final fields, in particular, can never be observed to mutate.

 value class Name {